urban-bot/urban-bot/docs/docs/components.md

 ```

 #### file
-> File id or URL or Stream or Buffer.
+> File id or URL or Stream or Buffsder.
 ###### required
 `string` | `Buffer` | `ReadableStream`
 ```jsx